AISC10-SSO/tomato-quantilization/README.md

 Quantilization involves selecting actions from a prior distribution, given the reward is greater than the quantilizer threshold.
 Scalable oversight involves selecting actions from an untrusted policy, given that the suspiciousness score is below a threshold.
-In practice, both of these are similar problems, and this will be especially true when we work with LLMs: both will involve mixing a trusted-but-weak policy with an untrusted-but-strong policy, in order to attept to generate a trusted-and-strong policy.
+In practice, both of these are similar problems, and this will be especially true when we work with LLMs: both will involve mixing a trusted-but-weak policy with an untrusted-but-strong policy, in order to attempt to generate a trusted-and-strong policy.

 We will add as suspiciousness score: the number of steps spent on a tomato tile.
 It is "suspicious" if the policy spends very little time on a tomato tile.